markbuckle/WebUIforAI/README.md

 ### Configure AWS

-You need to have an AWS account, and AWS CLI set up on your machine.
-You'll also need to have Bedrock enabled on AWS (and granted model access to Claude or whatever you want to use).
+1. Sent up an AWS account and AWS CLI if you don't already have one
+2. Enable Bedrock enabled on AWS (and granted model access to Claude or whatever you want to use).

 ### Update .env File with AWS Credentials